List of Food Wars!: Shokugeki no Soma characters: Kanichi Konishi

 Kanichi Konishi (小西 寛一, Konishi Kan'ichi) is the second-year student and president of the Donburi Bowl Research Society.
 He has a pompadour hair style.
-When he first meets Soma, his club is on the verge of being disbanded because of ongoing pressure from Erina Nakiri, leading him with no choice but to have a shokugeki with one of her lackeys Ikumi Mito.

 Urara Kawashima

 Urara Kawashima (川島 麗, Kawashima Urara) is the master of ceremonies for the shokugeki competitions and other events at Totsuki.
 She greatly enjoys the attention she gets from her male fans and audience, and greatly dislikes it when other women take this attention from her.

 Yua Sasaki

 Yua Sasaki (佐々木 由愛, Sasaki Yua) is the other Master of Ceremonies at the Fall Classic during the preliminary round when the event is split into two blocks.
-Unlike Urara, she is fairly quiet, stutters and has trouble keeping the attention of the audience.

 Mitsuru Sotsuda

 Mitsuru Sotsuda (早津田 みつる, Sōtsuda Mitsuru) is a third-year student at Totsuki Junior High and a member of the Journalism Club.
 He worships Soma and follows him with his reporter equipment.

 Tetsuji Kabutoyama

 Tetsuji Kabutoyama (甲山 鉄次, Kabutoyama Tetsuji) is a second-year student known as "The Iron Skewer" for his skewer-cooking techniques.
 He has a shokugeki winning rate of 80%.
 He takes an interest in Soma after seeing his cooking during the Fall Classics, and is the first student to challenge Soma to a shokugeki after the latter was done with his stagiaire.
-After losing in a unanimous decision, he has to teach Soma all his skewering tricks.